blandflakes/connoisseur/README.md

 * disable text display if there's no state
 * need to pass trained stuff to text display for the header
 * need to have a "current quote" in the state, also passed to text display (maybe text display has the generator as its state passed from the interface)
+* sentence length is hardcoded and random (sucks)
+* sentence ends are naively detected via punctuation at the end of the word, would fail on things like M.D.